have no shortage of wannabe gods

 - The Mary Sues and Gary Stus in the Anti-Cliché and Mary-Sue Elimination Society have fanatical belief in their own superiority when compared to the rest of the Multiverse's residents.
 Willowe and Runoa, however, want to take this a step further and make it fact.

-- Epic Rap Battles of History: Bill Gates, Kim Jong-Il, and Cleopatra invoke this.
+- Epic Rap Battles of History: Bill Gates and Kim Jong-Il invoke this.

 - The entire premise of the Lords of creation game is that you are a god and so are all of your friends and enemies.